Learning Task Priorities from Demonstrations: Introduction

 Some of the aforementioned points were briefly introduced in \cite{Calinon16JIST}.
-Here we provide an extensive analysis and validate the proposed approach in two experimental setups.
-First we use the COMpliant huMANoid (COMAN) \cite{Tsagarakis13} robot to show that the proposed approach can be used to handle operational and configuration space constraints simultaneously.
-For this, we choose the skill of bimanually shaking a bottle.
-We then use a bimanual reaching task with two conflicting constraints to show that our algorithm can be used to teach priorities from demonstrations.
-The task consists of tracking two moving targets on the left and right sides of the robot with the corresponding arm.
-We finally demonstrate that the priority model can be transferred between different robots by applying the model that was trained using COMAN to the humanoid robot WALK-MAN \cite{Tsagarakis17}.
+Here we provide an extensive derivation, analysis and validation in three experimental scenarios, with real and simulated robotic platforms.
+First, we use the COMpliant huMANoid (COMAN) \cite{Tsagarakis13} robot to show that TP-GMM can be used to handle operational and configuration space constraints simultaneously.
+For this, we choose the skill of bimanually shaking a bottle (Section \ref{subsec:shakingTask}).
+We then use a bimanual reaching task to teach priorities from demonstrations (Section \ref{sec:expCOMAN}).
+The task consists of tracking two conflicting targets on the left and right sides of COMAN with the corresponding arm.
+Finally, we consider a loco-manipulation scenario with the Centauro robot \cite{Baccelliere2017} in simulation (Section \ref{sec:expCentauro}).
+In this experiment, the prioritization of floating base position, end-effector positions and end-effector orientations needs to be learned, showing that the approach can be exploited in generic task prioritization applications, in particular with hierarchies of more than two tasks.

-The paper is divided in seven sections.
-Section \ref{sec:relatedWork} describes related work.
-Section \ref{sec:LearningTPMovements} reviews TP-GMM and how its structure allows for learning tasks in operational space.
-Section \ref{sec:combiningConstraints} introduces the new formulation that allows for combining operational and configuration space constraints and Section \ref{sec:priorityConstraints} focuses on learning task prioritization from demonstrations.
-Section \ref{sec:discussion} discusses the experimental results presented in the previous two sections.
-Finally, we draw conclusions and discuss future work in Section \ref{sec:conclusions}.